 If you want your slider to be super fast, it’s important to optimize your images.
 You can get a head start by saving your images for the web using an image editor like Photoshop.

 It’s also important that your images are the correct size for your slider, i.e. don’t upload 4000px by 2000px images for a slider that’s only 1000px by 800px in size.

-Smart Slider 3 provides simple options for automatically optimizing your images.
+Smart Slider 3 provides simple options for automatically optimizing your slide background images.
 On the slider dashboard, you can enable optimization and set the quality of your images.
-There are also options for optimizing background images and thumbnails.
+There are also options for optimizing thumbnails or layer images.